-To improve the transparency of the assessment process, PROBAST includes two types of text boxes for each domain.
-The first, the “support for judgement” box, allows reviewers to record information that was used to answer the signalling questions for that domain.
-Text can either be copied and pasted directly from the article being assessed, or summarised.
-The second text box is the “rationale for rating” allowing reviewers to record the reason for judging the model at high, low or unclear risk of bias or having high, low or unclear concerns for applicability, respectively.
-For example, if a domain is judged at high risk of bias, the reviewers can summarise which study features led to the rating.
-Or, if a domain is rated as low risk of bias despite one or more signalling questions being rated as “no”, “probably no” or “no information” then this box can be used to explain why issues identified by the signalling questions are not likely to have introduced bias into the study.
+For example, if a domain is rated as low risk of bias despite one or more signalling questions being rated as “no”, “probably no” or “no information”, this box can be used to explain why issues identified by the signalling questions are not likely to have introduced bias into the study.

-Assessing concerns for applicability.
+Assessing concerns for applicability

-The first three bias domains are also assessed for concerns for the applicability of the model to the review question.
-Applicability is only relevant to the three domains that contribute to the review question (participant selection, predictors used in modelling, and outcome) as these affect the similarity of the data to the review question defined in step 1 (see Table 5 for an example).
-Domain 4 on analysis relates to limitations with the data or how the analysis was performed, which are not related to the review question.
-Therefore, this domain does not have applicability concerns.
+Applicability of a primary study to match the review question is assessed for the first three domains using information reported in Table 5 and Tables 7 to 9.
+The analysis domain relates to limitations with the data or how the analysis was performed, which are not related to the review question, and so has no applicability assessment.
+The degree of applicability is rated as “low”, “high” or “unclear” concern.
+The “unclear” category should only be used when insufficient information is reported.
+If there is a good match between the review question and the primary study, there are likely to be low concerns concerning applicability.
+Often, a review may address a focused question but study inclusion criteria are set broader.

-When assessing applicability, reviewers should refer back to the structured summary of the review question in step 1.
-If there is a good match between the review question and the primary study, there are likely to below concerns for applicability of the model to the review question.
-Often, a review may address a focused question but study inclusion criteria are initiallyset broader.
-The degree of mismatch between inclusion criteria and review question are rated as “low”, “high” or “unclear” concern for applicability.
-Again, the “unclear” category should only be used when insufficient information is reported.
-A text box is included to record the rationale for the applicability assessment.
-Further guidance on how to assess applicability is provided in the relevant domain specific sections.
+To improve the transparency and the assessment process, PROBAST includes for each domain a “support for judgement” box, to record information to address the signalling questions and a “rationale of rating” box, to record the reviewers’ reasons underlying the domain ratings on risk of bias and applicability.
+Further guidance and examples are provided in the relevant domain specific sections as well as Tables 7 to 10.

 Domain 1: Participant selection

 This domain covers potential sources of bias and applicability concerns related to how participants were selected for enrolment into the study and the data sources used.
-In the support for judgement box, reviewers should describe the sources of data that were used, for example from a cohort study, randomised study, or routine care registry and the criteria for participant selection.
+In the support for judgement box, reviewers should describe the sources of data that were used, for example from a cohort study, randomised study, or routine care registry, and the described criteria for participant selection in the primary study.

 Risk of bias

-There are two signalling questions to facilitate a risk of bias judgment for this domain (Table 6).
+There are two signalling questions to facilitate risk of bias judgment for this domain (Table 7).

 1.1 Were appropriate data sources used, e.g. cohort, RCT or nested case-control study data?

-Numerous data sources or study designs can be used to develop or validate a prediction model.
+Numerous data sources or study designs can be used in prediction model studies.

 Prognostic model studies

-Prognostic model studies are at a low risk of bias when based on a prospective longitudinal cohort design, where methods tend to be defined and consistently applied for participant inclusion and exclusion criteria, predictor assessment and for outcome determination across a predefined follow up.(1) The use of pre-specified and consistent methods ensures that the participants and related data are systematically and validly recorded.
+Prognostic model studies are at a low risk of bias when based on a prospective longitudinal cohort design, where methods tend to be defined and consistently applied for participant inclusion and exclusion criteria, predictor assessment and for outcome determination across a predefined follow up.(1) Using pre-specified and consistent methods ensures that the participants and related data are systematically and validly recorded.